 When say one-syllable content words exactly the same as unstressed or reduced one syllable function words, it can make your language sound unnatural!

-It also makes it harder for a native English speaker to understand you.
+It also makes it harder for other English speakers to understand you.

 Remember, native English speakers are listening for that natural rhythm of English that comes from varying your stress throughout your speech.

 In normal sentences, the content words are stressed, and the function words are unstressed or even reduced.